 In FY 2008-09, a typical felony case took approximately 203 days to dispose in Superior Court.
 A typical misdemeanor case took approximately 88 days to dispose in District Court.
 Any increase in judicial caseload without accompanying resources could be expected to further delay the disposition of cases.

-SOURCES OF DATA: North Carolina Sentencing and Policy Advisory Commission; Judicial Branch; State Board of Elections; Office of State Budget and Management; and the State Ethics Commission.
+SOURCES OF DATA: North Carolina Sentencing and Policy Advisory Commission; Judicial Branch;

-TECHNICAL CONSIDERATIONS: None
+TECHNICAL CONSIDERATIONS: